Columbia River-Revelstoke

 Columbia River-Revelstoke is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.

 Geography

 As of the 2020 provincial election, Columbia River-Revelstoke comprises the eastern portion of the Columbia-Shuswap Regional District and the northern portion of the Regional District of East Kootenay.
 It is located in southeastern British Columbia and is bordered by Alberta to the east.
 Communities in the electoral district consist of Kimberley, Revelstoke, Golden, Invermere, Canal Flats, and Radium Hot Springs.

 Members of the Legislative Assembly

 As of the 2024 British Columbia general election, the district's MLA is Scott McInnis, who was first elected in that election.
-He represents the Conservative Party of British Columbia.